 Wind can also blow out a flame on a gas cooker, and if you're not paying attention, it might sit there, flame out, pumping gas into the cooking chamber for an hour.
 If you then discover the problem and hit the igniter, you will spend the night in the burn unit.

-Dry runs for gas and pellet grills
+Dry runs for gas grills

 3) Repeat the tests with a water pan as described in my article on the best setup for a gas grill.
 A water pan above the burners is a great way to stabilize heat and add humidity to the oven.
 Humidity alters heat transfer, dehydration of the food, and mixes with combustion gases and improves the flavor.
 If you have a gas grill with only one burner, you need to master this setup.
 But you should really consider upgrading to a multiburner grill.
 It gives you much more versatility.